 - Avoids hugs, kisses and close affection.

 - Trouble or struggles with changes in daily routines.

 Our Understanding of Autism Causes

 Though yet unclear, researchers have found risk factors for autism.
 Events early in the pregnancy.
 Exposure to the virus, especially for expecting mothers in their first few months should be reduced.
 Ultimately, what a mother takes in during her pregnancy is shared together with her unborn child.
 Furthermore; parents age, family history and pre-term births are possible risk factors.

 We don’t have a good understanding of autism.
 That is to say, some scientists see Autism as a group of different conditions.
 Others view it as a spectrum.
 A lack of understanding can make it hard for parents and carers.
 Therefore, more research into autism is needed.

 Screening and Diagnosis of Children with Autism.

 A doctor can assess and help our children with Autism through developmental screening.
 It measures a child’s speaking, movements and behaviour.
 Medical experts advise that a child screened as early as 9 months.
 If a child shows signs of autism, a complete evaluation is important.
 In other words, learning assessments and behavioural observations need to be done.
 After that, your doctor may also bring in the help of a psychiatrist, occupational therapist or psychologist as part of an assessment.

 Treatment for autism may range from behavioural or communication therapy to promote positive growth and behaviour.
-Occupational therapy can help with social behaviour and sensory blend therapy.
-It can help with developing an autistic person’s reaction to touch, sight or sound.
+However, occupational therapy can help with social behaviour and sensory blend therapy.
+Therefore, it can help with developing an autistic person’s reaction to touch, sight or sound.
 In addition, speech therapy can help improve an autistic person’s communication skills.